-It’s not surprising that an idealist is prone to slipping into this mental trap giving their “all or nothing” personalities.
-The perfectionist often sets high goals and when unmet, might lead to a mental breakdown, self doubt, anxiety and/or depression.
-The perfectionist believes that no matter the achievement, they could have done better and it’s from this mindset that the doubt erupts.
+It’s not surprising that an idealist is prone to slipping into this mental trap given their “all or nothing” personalities.
+The perfectionist often sets high goals and when unmet, might lead to a mental breakdown, self-doubt, anxiety and/or depression.
+The perfectionist believes that no matter the achievement, they could have done better and it’s from this mindset that doubt erupts.

-• Expressing gratitude and celebrating each wins and conquered milestones can help soothe this problem.
+• Expressing gratitude and celebrating each win and conquered milestone can help soothe this problem.
 As unachievable as it sounds for a perfectionist, it’s feasible when you make conscious efforts to identify progress and believe that no one can be perfect no matter how much they try.